Why study Engineering Management?

 - A comprehensive exam

 Coursework covers topics from managing product development and optimizing resources to providing leadership in making economic decisions and negotiating new projects.
-The core curriculum includes the following major subjects:
+The curriculum includes the following major subjects:

 - Management of Engineering Projects